Ixcatl/fables_novasophonia/docs/core/attribute-checks.rst

 Direct checks are usually rolled when a character takes an action that carries some risk of failure, and doesn't oppose any other characters.

 The GM declares which primary Attribute should be used (Brawn, Grace, Mettle, Savvy).
-The player then rolls a number of dice equal to that Attribute, and adds a :term:`die bonus` equal to their highest rank in a relevant skill.
+The player then rolls a number of dice equal to that Attribute, adding a :term:`die bonus` equal to their highest rank in a relevant skill.
 If the number of successes equal or surpass the target set by the GM, the player wins.

 ..
 Important::